uwspstar/code-Material-Angular-DotNet/FuntionalCSharp/readme.md

 - Honest : Has precisely defined input and output.
 - Referentially transparent : Doesn't affect or refer to the global state

+### Vocabulary

+- `Immutability` Inablility to change data
+- `State` Data that changes over time.
+Only mutable class do.
+- `Side effect` A change that is made to some state

 ### C#
 - C# 3.0 LiNQ, extension methods